This is the multi-page printable view of this section. Click here to print.

 - TLS certificates for the specified domains using either “Gardener” cert-management or cert-manager.io cert-manager

-The content deployer deploys content or configuration to SAP BTP services before they are used.
+The content deployer deploys content or configuration to SAP BTP services before they are consumed.

 Once these resources are available, the CAPApplicationVersion status changes to Ready.
-The controller then automatically creates a CAPTenant object for the provider subaccount tenant.
+The controller reconciles tenants once subscriptions are triggered for the application.
 See tenant subscription for details on how the CAPTenant resource is reconciled.

 The